avanzzzi/hypy/README.md

 Multiplataform Hyper-V Manager using Python and FreeRDP

-## How HYPY works?
+## How hypy works?
-Hypy uses winrm to comunicate with hyper-v server shell and sends powershell commands to interact with the virtual machines.
-Using Powershell, HYPY can get Name, ID and state of virtual machines.
-Therefore, HYPY call freeRDP with vm-id and credentials, using settings in `.conf` file to connect the vm.
+Hypy uses winrm or ssh to comunicate with hyper-v server shell and sends powershell commands to interact with the virtual machines.
+To access the virtual machines, hypy uses freeRDP.

 ## Pre-requisites
 ### WinRM
-Hypy uses winrm to communicate with the hyper-v host, so it must be enabled and accepting connections. https://github.com/diyan/pywinrm has a session explaining how to Enable WinRM on the remote host.
+Hypy uses winrm to communicate with the hyper-v host, so it must be enabled and accepting connections. https://github.com/diyan/pywinrm has a session explaining how to enable WinRM on the remote host.

 ### SSH
 As an alternative to winrm, you can setup a SSH server on the hyper-v host.
 Passing protocol parameter in command line or setting ssh in the protocol option.